7mind/blog/lightweight-reflection.md

 ### Compile time: refinement types

-For some reason not all the refined types implement `RefinedTypeApi`, so we have to use internal `scalac` structures to make sure we don't miss anything.
+For some reason not all the refined types implement `RefinedTypeApi`.
+It's necessary to use internal `scalac` structures not to miss something.
 Here is a working extractor:

 ```scala
 import c._